|

 to the retirement arrangements of judges.
 Judges don't pay any

 contributions; the benefits are fully taxpayer funded!
-In the

 case of District Court Judge Kate O'Brien who retired at the age